What is a competitive environment?

 Conclusion!

-The Competitive Environment is the set of forces that shape an industry and determine the nature of competition within it.
+The Competitive Environment is the forces that shape an industry and determine the nature of competition within it.

 The Competitive Environment can be analyzed using Porter’s Five Forces, PESTLE, and the Growth-Share Matrix.
 These tools can help you understand the Competitive Environment and make strategic decisions about your business.